-Landscape quality (condition): Moderate to good Wildness and tranquillity: Further west increasingly tranquil
+Wildness and tranquillity: Further west increasingly tranquil

 Natural and cultural heritage features: Fergus River and Estuary designated SPA.
-Archaeology associated
+Archaeology associated with estuary generally.

 Amenity and recreation:

 Capacity Assessment: The ecological sensitivities and the low-lying expansive landscape increase the overall sensitivity of this LCA.
 Large developments would have considerable impact.
 Small developments could be accommodated if carefully sited away from the estuary shore and adjoining lands.